 - Provide a comfortable, less noise environment

-And while the process of construction or renovation is ongoing, it will be temporarily hard for the residents to move or do their activities of daily living.
-However, being in-the-know of the residents schedule of such activities, will help in improving the level of comfort without causing any delay in the renovation.
-It also pays to make sure that all the dust, vibration, and noise that involves in the work will be controlled.
+While the construction or renovation process is ongoing, it will be temporarily hard for the residents to move or do their activities of daily living.
+However, being in-the-know of the resident’s schedule of such activities will help improve the level of comfort without causing any delay in the renovation.
+It also pays to ensure that all the dust, vibration, and noise involved in the work will be controlled.

 - Regular evaluation of the facility

-When the renovation has completed, the facility should have its maintenance through a routine evaluation for any signs of wear and tear, and any possibility of necessary repair for at least six months to a year.
-Staying ahead of the problems does not only save time and money, but also prevent the facility to look worn out which may create a negative impact on keeping the residents.
-It is important to establish a reserve fund for this purpose to maintain high quality comfort and safety for the staff and their residents while staying in the facility.
+When the renovation has been completed, the facility should have its maintenance through a routine evaluation for any signs of wear and tear and any possibility of necessary repair for at least six months to a year.
+Staying ahead of the problems saves time and money and prevents the facility from looking worn out, which may create a negative impact on keeping the residents.
+It is important to establish a reserve fund for this purpose to maintain high-quality comfort and safety for the staff and their residents while staying in the facility.

 The Infection Control Risk Assessment (ICRA)

 Another important consideration in connection with the residents’ safety is the observance of the matrix of precautions enumerated in The Infection Control Risk Assessment (ICRA).
-The ICRA matrix was originally developed for hospital use only, however, it is now required to be utilized when renovating or constructing a short or long term senior care facilities, because they both share many similar characteristics.
+The ICRA matrix was originally developed for hospital use only.
+However, it is now required to be utilized when renovating or constructing short or long-term senior care facilities because they both share many similar characteristics.
 The considerations included in the ICRA matrix are:

 - The impact of interrupting important activities to patients and employees;

 - Identification of the potential hazards and the necessary protection for each;

 - Assessment of the internal and external activities while the construction is ongoing; and

 - Assessment of locations and properly address the identified hazards.